indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Database Schema

-There are 2 parts to Shovel's databse schema.
+There are 2 parts to Shovel's database schema.
 The first are the tables that are created in the `public` schema as a result of the table definitions in each integration's config.
 The second are tables located in the `shovel` schema that are related to Shovel's internal operations.

 As Shovel indexes batches of blocks, each set of database operations are done within a Postgres transaction.
 This means that the internal tables and public integration tables are atomically updated.
 Therefore the database remains consistent in the event of a crash.
 For example, if there is a task_update record for block X then you can be sure that the integration tables contain data for block X --and vice versa.